Game Workers Unite

 Game Workers Unite is a worker-run, labor rights group seeking to organize the video game industry.
 Founded during events surrounding the March 2018 Game Developers Conference, the flat organization has grown to over a thousand members across more than 20 international chapters.

-Its goal is a single union for all games workers, including artists, designers, producers, and programmers.
+The group's goal is a single union for all games workers, including artists, designers, producers, and programmers.
 Game Workers Unite has supported actions including Riot Games's 2019 walkout over sex discrimination and social media campaigns against CEOs who executed layoffs.
 The British chapter of Game Workers Unite is legally recognized as a union within the Independent Workers' Union of Great Britain and is working to end crunch overtime practices, improve diversity and inclusion, support targeted workers, and ensure steady and fair wages.
 Game Workers Unite co-founder Emma Kinema was hired by the Communications Workers of America to organize workers in the high tech and video game industries in early 2020, the first American initiative of its kind in those sectors.